Billy Burns (rugby union): Ulster

 Burns joined Ulster on a two-year contract in July 2018.
 Ulster were short of an experienced fly-half following the retirement of Ian Humphreys and the termination of Paddy Jackson's contract.
 After Christian Lealiifano's loan deal ended, Ulster's only recognised fly-half was Johnny McPhillips.
 Their attempt to sign Elton Jantjies as a long-term replacement was blocked by the IRFU, who required them to sign an Irish-qualified player.
 Burns, who has an Irish grandfather, fit the bill.

 In the 2018–19 season Burns made 17 appearances in the Pro14, scoring 44 points, and seven appearances in the Heineken Cup, scoring 10 points.
 In the 2019–20 season he made 9 appearances in the Pro14, scoring 19 points, and 7 appearances in the Heineken Cup, scoring 6 points.
 In November 2019, having established himself in the Ulster team and formed a strong half-back partnership with John Cooney, he agreed a renewed contract until June 2022.
 In 2020–21 he made ten appearances and scored four tries, sharing time with former Ireland international Ian Madigan.
 He re-established himself as first choice in the 2021–22 season, playing almost every game.
+He made his 100th appearance for Ulster against Glasgow Warriors in November 2023.
+He left Ulster At the end of the 2023–24 season, signing a one-year contract with Munster.